Private Living Environments

 Living Sequences & Botanical Architecture

-Gardens are not static compositions.
-They are designed as immersive journeys — where moments of openness alternate with refuge, where density gives way to silence, and where botanical structure supports presence and calm.
+Gardens and terraces are not static compositions.
+They are designed as spatial sequences — where openness alternates with refuge, where density gives way to silence, and where botanical structure supports presence and calm.
+On a city rooftop or a coastal terrace alike, the smallest outdoor space can carry the full depth of this language.

 Time, Ritual & Everyday Wellbeing